Navajo song ceremonial complex: Molding into Changing Woman

 Changing Woman is a Navajo deity who embodies all of the ideals of a Navajo woman.
 The girl partaking in the ceremony is molded by her mentor, the Ideal Woman, who is chosen by the family and represents the qualities of Changing Woman and an ideal Navajo woman.
 Ideal woman molds the initiate so that she can represent Changing Woman and all of her ideal qualities.
-During the Kinaalda ceremony, the initiate's body is thought to be as soft as it was at birth, so it is able to be easily manipulated and molded.
+During the Kinaaldá ceremony, the initiate's body is thought to be as soft as it was at birth, so it is able to be easily manipulated and molded.
 The child lies on a blanket or sheepskin while her sponsor massages her body, molding it so it can possess not only the physical qualities of Changing Woman, but the psychological qualities as well.
 This is important because Changing Woman is regarded as the supreme mother who possesses ideal characteristics such as kindness and being nurturing, and also ideal physical characteristics such as good posture, strength, and physical beauty.